Explore our programs — offering exceptional academic preparation, opportunities for growth, and the tools to make an impact.

 Explore opportunities to grow, build connections, and create change.

-Jen Thum is assistant director of Academic Engagement and assistant research curator at the Harvard Art Museums.
-In this role she creates object-based, interdisciplinary learning experiences for students across the university; oversees the museums' Graduate Student Teacher Program; facilitates object-based teaching workshops for faculty; co-teaches a museum-based program for radiology residents at Brigham and Women’s Hospital/Harvard Medical School; researches and teaches with the museums' ancient Egyptian collection; and works on various curatorial projects.
 Thum is trained as an archaeologist and a specialist in ancient Egyptian art.
-She earned her Ph.D. in Archaeology and the Ancient World from Brown University, her M.Phil. in Egyptology from the University of Oxford, and her B.A. in anthropology from Barnard College.
-She has authored several publications on teaching and learning with museum objects and is currently editing a book entitled Teaching Ancient Egypt in Museums: Pedagogies in Practice (Routledge 2024).
-Before coming to Harvard in 2018, she was a Museum Educator at the RISD Museum and Head Teaching Consultant for the Humanities and Social Sciences at the Sheridan Center for Teaching and Learning at Brown University.
-Thum has a deep interest in museum pedagogy and is committed to celebrating the learning potential of works of art for students and the public alike.
+She earned her Ph.D. in archaeology and the Ancient World from Brown University, her M.Phil. in Egyptology from the University of Oxford, and her B.A in anthropology from Barnard College.
+She has authored numerous publications on teaching and learning with museum objects and is the lead editor of Teaching Ancient Egypt in Museums: Pedagogies in Practice (Routledge 2024).
+Before coming to Harvard in 2018, she was a museum educator at the RISD Museum and head teaching consultant for the Humanities and Social Sciences at the Sheridan Center for Teaching and Learning at Brown University.